ruslanSorokin/lock-manager/README.md

 ## How to run

-- Install go-task with `make install-gotask`
+- `make install-gotask` to install go-task
 - `task deploy:up` to deploy application & all needed infrastructure locally
 - `task --list` to see all targets with description